-- Conditions that decrease immunity such as leukemia, HIV/AIDS or cancer treatment
+- Conditions that lower immunity, such as leukemia, HIV/AIDS or cancer treatment.

-- Certain drugs, such as phenytoin (Dilantin, Phenytek) for epileptic seizures, and some calcium channel blockers, used for angina, high blood pressure and other conditions
+- Certain drugs, such as phenytoin (Dilantin, Phenytek, others) for epileptic seizures and some calcium channel blockers used for angina, high blood pressure and other conditions.

-- Hormonal changes, such as those related to pregnancy, menstrual cycle or use of birth control pills
+- Hormonal changes, such as those related to pregnancy, the menstrual cycle or use of birth control pills.

-Untreated gingivitis can progress to gum disease that spreads to underlying tissue and bone (periodontitis), a much more serious condition that can lead to tooth loss.
+Untreated gingivitis can lead to gum disease that spreads to underlying tissue and bone, called periodontitis.
+This is a much more serious condition that can lead to tooth loss.

-Chronic gingiva inflammation has been thought to be associated with some systemic diseases such as respiratory disease, diabetes, coronary artery disease, stroke and rheumatoid arthritis.
+Ongoing gum disease may be related to some diseases that affect the entire body, such as respiratory disease, diabetes, coronary artery disease, stroke and rheumatoid arthritis.
 Some research suggests that the bacteria responsible for periodontitis can enter your bloodstream through gum tissue, possibly affecting your heart, lungs and other parts of your body.
 But more studies are needed to confirm a link.

-Trench mouth, also known as necrotizing ulcerative gingivitis (NUG), is a severe form of gingivitis that causes painful, infected, bleeding gums and ulcerations.
+Trench mouth, also known as necrotizing ulcerative gingivitis or NUG, is a severe form of gingivitis that causes painful, infected, bleeding gums and ulcers.
 Trench mouth is rare today in developed nations, though it's common in developing countries that have poor nutrition and poor living conditions.

-- Good oral hygiene.
+- Practice good oral care.
 That means brushing your teeth for two minutes at least twice daily — in the morning and before going to bed — and flossing at least once a day.
 Better yet, brush after every meal or snack or as your dentist recommends.
-Flossing before you brush allows you to clean away the loosened food particles and bacteria.
+Flossing before you brush cleans away loosened food particles and bacteria.

-- Regular dental visits.
-See your dentist or dental hygienist regularly for cleanings, usually every six to 12 months.
-If you have risk factors that increase your chance of developing periodontitis — such as having dry mouth, taking certain medications or smoking — you may need professional cleaning more often.
-Annual dental X-rays can help identify diseases that are not seen by a visual dental examination and monitor for changes in your dental health.
+- Go to the dentist regularly.
+See your dentist or dental hygienist regularly for cleanings, usually every 6 to 12 months.
+If you have risk factors that increase your chance of developing periodontitis — such as having dry mouth, taking certain medicines or smoking — you may need professional cleaning more often.
+Annual dental X-rays can help pinpoint diseases not seen by a visual dental exam and watch for changes in your dental health.

-- Good health practices.
-Practices such as healthy eating and managing blood sugar if you have diabetes also are important to maintain gum health.
+- Take steps to lead a healthy lifestyle.
+Practices such as healthy eating and managing blood sugar if you have diabetes, for example, also are important to supporting gum health.